fredfeng/CS162/homework/hw2/README.md

 ### Bonus Question 1: Turing Completeness

 (2 pts) A language is *Turing complete* if it can simulate arbitrary Turing machines.
-Fill the missing parts in `turing.ml` to simulate Turing machines and show OCaml is Turing-complete.
+Fill the missing parts in `turing.ml` to simulate Turing machines, which will show that OCaml is Turing-complete.
 Next, come up with a concrete Turing machine of your choice, and simulate it on the empty tape.

 ### Bonus Question 2: Small Infinities